ch-pp-rs/AutoSitemap/README.md

 At the moment the app is limited to 100 pages.
 I couldn't quite figure out a way to limit this more dynamically.
 If I had more time then I would have the site map to be multi-tiered.
 I've seen some WordPress sites do this.
 So the top level would be authors, posts and comments.
 Click through on each section for all authors, posts etc.

+I've also had to code out any references that start with '/cdn-cgi'.
+This was followed by a #[guid] or something similar.
+Each page load would there for place a unique '/cdn-cgi' in the object meaning it constantly just checked that page.
+I could of removed the #[guid] from the string but '/cdn-cgi' didn't seem to add much value anyway.